NwCoder21/Linux-Sandbox/basic_Linux_Commands.md

 ```yaml
 $ mv pens.txt stationery/
 ```
+*__Note__*: The mv command moves files and directories from one directory to another or renames a file or directory.
+When moving a file or directory to a new directory, it will keep its name.

 ---
 * *`rm`* - deletes files.
 The following command removes the file footbal_players.txt from the file system